-ORSC Annual Audit Committee Report - Closed Audits: No Recommendations
+ORSC Annual Audit Report - Completed Audits: No Recommendations

-Risk Audit Area Rating Scope Management's Response Survivor Low Survivor Benefits Not applicable.
-Benefits Ensure that survivor benefit processes are properly (December designed and consistently applied in accordance with 2023) SERS' policy and procedures and adheres to legal requirements.
-The audit focused on controls within the Member Services Department and included a review of: Survivor Benefits approval process Processing and payment of survivor benefits Monitoring Communication Comments: Controls for survivor benefits were operating ef fectively to achieve business objectives Undue Low All Departments Not applicable.
-Influence Independently verify key SERS staff performed their job (August 2023) duties in good faith according to SERS' policies and , , reaffirm no one had attempted to coerce their work or influence their job performance. , , , , , , , , , , , , , , , , , , , Comments: The CAO and Chief Risk Officer reviewed the sul bmitted undue influence forms and determined they were properly filed with no instances reported on the forms submitted.
-1 Investment Low Investments Department and Enterprise Risk Not applicable Incentive Management Compensation Evaluate controls and payments associated with the Review FY2023 Investment Incentive Compensation Plan.
-(September 2023) Comments: The investment incentive plan appears supporti ve of the Board's intent to reinforce a performance philosophy to attract and retain , í high-quality talent within Investments.
-The Chief Risk Office r was effective in completing the calculations in an accurate manner with supporting documentation.
-There were no calculation errors identified during testing. documentation.
-There were no calculation errors identified during testing.
+Risk Audit Area Rating Scope Management's Response Member Annual Statements (March 2024) Low Member Annual Statements Ensure that survivor benefit processes are properly designed and consistently applied in accordance with SERS' policy and procedures and adheres to legal requirements.
+The audit focused on controls within the Member Services Department and included a review of: Survivor Benefits approval process Processing and payment of survivor benefits Monitoring Communication Not applicable.
+Comments: Controls for survivor benefits were operating ef fectively to achieve business objectives.
+Undue Influence (August 2024) Low All Departments Independently verify key SERS staff performed their job duties in good faith according to SERS' policies and reaffirm no one had attempted to coerce their work or influence their job performance.
+Not applicable.
+Comments: The CAO and ERM Officer reviewed the submitt reported on the forms submitted. ed undue influence forms and determined they were properly filed with no instances Investment Incentive Compensation Review (October Low Investments Department and Enterprise Risk Management Evaluate controls and payments associated with the FY2024 Investment Incentive Compensation Plan.
+Not applicable 2024) we of the Board's intent to reinforce a performance philosophy to attract and retain er was effective in completing the calculations in an accurate manner with supporting during testing.

-ORSC Annual Audit Committee Report - Closed Audits: No Recommendations (Cont.)
+ORSC Annual Audit Committee Report - Completed Closed Audits: No Recommendations (Cont.)

-Risk Audit Area Rating Scope Management's Response Conflicts of Low Investments Department and Investment Compliance Not applicable.
-Interest Review disclosures by Investments staff and external Compliance investment service providers for conflicts of interest Review compliance.
-Review included: (November 2023) Investment staff certification Financial Disclosure Statement Professional Conduct Statement Investment Manager Agreement Required Annual Disclosure Form Comments: Reviewed SERS' Investments staff disclosures and external investment service providers.
+Risk Audit Area Rating Scope Management's Response Conflicts of Interest Compliance Review (November 2024) Low Investments Department and Investment Compliance Review disclosures by Investments staff and external investment service providers for conflicts of interest compliance.
+Review included: • Investment staff certification • Financial Disclosure Statement • Professional Conduct Statement • Investment Manager Agreement • Required Annual Disclosure Form Not applicable.
+Comments: Reviewed SERS' Investments staff disclosures and l external investment service providers.
 No exceptions identified.

-Active Audits: As of December 2023
+Active Audits: As of December 2024